lucidrains/DALLE2-pytorch/README.md

 - [ ] decoder needs one day worth of refactor for tech debt
 - [ ] allow for unet to be able to condition non-cross attention style as well
 - [ ] read the paper, figure it out, and build it https://github.com/lucidrains/DALLE2-pytorch/issues/89
+- [ ] allow for creation of diffusion prior model off pydantic config classes - consider the same for tracker configs

 ## Citations